 Following Côte d’Ivoire and Ghana, we will develop country action plans for additional countries we source cocoa from based on forest risk assessments.

 Each country’s action plan will describe our ambition on how we will work with our suppliers, partners and government to meet the following:

-- Working within credible, landscape-level frameworks where these exist
+- Work within credible, landscape-level frameworks where these exist

 - Support existing human rights commitments including respect for cocoa farmer’s land rights, free prior and informed consent, and the rights of indigenous and forest-dependent people for cocoa plantation developments on land they own legally, communally or by custom

-- Where appropriate, improvements to existing cocoa farms through the provision of shade trees
+- Where appropriate, support improvements to existing cocoa farms through the provision of shade trees

-- Any further actions to support enhanced agroforestry, reforestation or forest restoration, or to prevent conversion in other habitats
+- Any further actions to support enhanced agroforestry, reforestation or forest restoration

-- Traceability to farm level globally by 2025, with some countries achieving this earlier.
-We will support the development of national traceability frameworks to enable this process where relevant
+- Traceability from farm to the point where suppliers take possession of the beans such that mixing with untraced cocoa is prevented, globally by 2025, with some countries achieving this earlier.
+We support the development of national traceability frameworks to enable this process where relevant.

 - Compliance with the Mars, Incorporated Supplier Code of Conduct: This sets our expectations in the areas of child labor, forced labor, discrimination, compensation and benefits, working hours, freedom of association and right to collective bargaining, health and safety, the environment and ethical business practices.